Whether it’s bumps, bruises, sprains, strains, or just general aches and pains, everyone hurts sometime.

 - 20-40 drops of lavender essential oil (optional)

-Begin by melting the shea butter, coconut oil and beeswax on low or in a double boiler.
+Begin by melting the coconut oil, beeswax, and shea butter on low or in a double boiler.

 Once everything is completely melted, stir in the infused oil.
 (I like to use a craft popsicle stick for stirring.
 I use a fresh stick with each batch of cream.)